HellenTamara/HellenTamara/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Hellen Naito
 ====================================================================================================================================

-I'm a self-proclaimed code wizard (in training, of course).
-As a front-end developer, I'm all about bringing designs to life.
+I focus on front-end development, turning designs into interactive digital experiences.
 But when I'm not coding, you can find me gaming or solving puzzles.
-I speak fluent English and Portuguese (my mother tongue), and I know enough Japanese to order sushi, but don't expect a conversation.
-I'm always eager to learn something new and collaborate on exciting projects.
-So if you need a fellow developer to geek out with, or if you have a challenge that needs solving, let's chat!
+Fluent in English and Portuguese (my native language), and with a basic grasp of Japanese, So if you need a fellow developer to geek out with, or if you have a challenge that needs solving, let's chat!

 * 🌍  I'm based in Kumamoto, Japan
 * ✉️  You can contact me at [hellen.tamara@outlook.com](mailto:hellen.tamara@outlook.com)
-* 🧠  I'm learning Javascript
+* 🧠  Currently enrolled in Le Wagon's Web Development Bootcamp
 * 👩‍💻 My portfolio (under construction): https://professional-portfolio-bice.vercel.app/index.html

 ### Skills